Cole Stockton: Salford City

+Stockton signed for EFL League Two side Salford City on 7 June 2024 on a two-year deal.

+On 1 June 2026, it was announced by the club that Stockton would leave the club on expiry of his contract.

+Accrington Stanley

+Stockton signed for EFL League Two side Accrington Stanley on 9 July 2026 on a two-year deal.

 Style of play

 A target man forward, Stockton scores the majority of his goals with his right-foot.
 Manager Micky Mellon stated that "he's a good size and he uses his physique very well.
 He knows how to use his frame and his strength... he's got an unbelievable strike on him [and] he's a good finisher... but he's not going to run channels for you and things like that".